Overview of Geographic Information

 2. When there are changes in geography across the samples, IPUMS creates consistent boundaries across time.
 These spatially consistent variables provide identical geographic units for a country across samples years, facilitating comparisons across time.

-3. Use "sample-specific geography" variables listed on this page when only one sample is required for analysis.
+3. Use "sample-specific geography" variables when only one sample is required for analysis.

-4. All MICS geography variables correspond to a GIS shapefile that is available for download here.
+4. All MICS geography variables correspond to a GIS shapefile that is available for download.

 5. All geography variables begin with GEO followed by the number 1, 2, or 3 (e.g. GEO1_PK, GEO2_PK).
 GEO1 indicates the highest level of geography, GEO2 will give more detail, and GEO3 (when available) is the most detailed.